FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 One idea I've been toying with is that we can use workflows to do systematic surveys over the entire corpus.

 The approach is simple
-1. define criteria for relevant paper that can be translated into tags/classes
+1. define criteria for relevant papers that can be translated into tags/classes
 2. design a workflow that uses simple conditional logic to filter results
-3. implement pipeline
+3. implement the pipeline
 	1. implement skeleton for pipeline
 	2. create initial classification prompts
 	3. run pipeline
 	4. review each classification stage to make sure that results are adequate
 4. review the resulting papers and sample rejected papers to ensure the false positives were limited

 This approach allows you to cast a wider net, estimate global performance (risk of non-inclusion) using traditional metrics.
 This likely isn't a new approach, but